-About Kyprolis® (carfilzomib) for Injection
+About Kyprolis[®] (carfilzomib) for Injection

-On July 20, 2012, the FDA granted accelerated approval of Kyprolis[®] (carfilzomib) for Injection for the treatment of patients with multiple myeloma who have received at least two prior therapies including bortezomib and an immunomodulatory agent (IMiD), and have demonstrated disease progression on or within 60 days of completion of the last therapy.
+On July 20, 2012, the U.S. FDA granted accelerated approval of Kyprolis[®] (carfilzomib) for Injection for the treatment of patients with multiple myeloma who have received at least two prior therapies including bortezomib and an immunomodulatory agent (IMiD) and have demonstrated disease progression on or within 60 days of completion of the last therapy.
 Approval was based on response rate.
 Clinical benefit, such as improvement in survival or symptoms, has not been verified.
+Kyprolis is also approved for use in Argentina, Israel and Mexico.